 Would I change anything to this Australia itinerary?
 Not much.
 I would add some extra days here and there, but this itinerary pretty much covers all the highlights in each place.
-And who has so much vacation time, right?
-We could only do this trip because our kids were still young and we weren’t tied to school holidays at that time…
+And who has so much vacation time… We could only do this trip because our kids were still young and we weren’t tied to school holidays at that time…

 We skipped the Great Barrier Reef because we had been there in the past and because our kids were too young to go snorkeling.
 We left Darwin for another time as well because we visited Australia in November and it’s rainy season in the North.
 But if you have more time, I definitely recommend adding these two areas to your Australia itinerary as well.
 Here you can find a suggested trip itinerary for Darwin area.

-So here it is – our Australia road trip itinerary.
-I split it into separate blocks per region, so you can easily mix and match to plan your trip Down Under and create your own Australia itinerary using our tips and practical information.
+Planning tip: Below you can find our Australia road trip itinerary.
+To help you plan your trip easier, I split our Australia itinerary into separate blocks per region.
+That way you can easily mix and match these ‘blocks’ depending on which areas you want to visit.
+This will allow you to plan your trip Down Under and create your own perfect Australia itinerary, using our tips and suggestions.
+Take a look!

 Sydney and The Blue Mountains – 4 Days